How Much Does an Irrevocable Trust Cost in Georgia?

 Type of Trust

-Asset protection trusts and ILITs are typically on the lower end of the range.
+Asset protection trusts and ILITs are typically on the lower end of the range at other firms.
 The drafting is more straightforward and the asset coordination is simpler.
 Special needs trusts and Medicaid Asset Protection Trusts sit higher because they require coordination with government benefit rules, detailed asset eligibility reviews, and drafting that has to hold up against a Medicaid application or benefits determination.

 Number of Beneficiaries and Trustees